ccgus/fmdb/README.markdown

 ### API Changes

-In addition to the `makeFunctionNamed` noted above, there are two other API changes.
-Specifically, to become consistent with the rest of the API, the methods `objectForColumnName` and `UTF8StringForColumnName` have been renamed to `objectForColumn` and `UTF8StringForColumn`.
+In addition to the `makeFunctionNamed` noted above, there are a few other API changes.
+Specifically,

+ - To become consistent with the rest of the API, the methods `objectForColumnName` and `UTF8StringForColumnName` have been renamed to `objectForColumn` and `UTF8StringForColumn`.

+ - Note, the `objectForColumn` (and the associted subscript operator) now returns `nil` if an invalid column name/index is passed to it.
+It used to return `NSNull`.

+ - To avoid confusion with `FMDatabaseQueue` method `inTransaction`, which performs transactions, the `FMDatabase` method to determine whether you are in a transaction or not, `inTransaction`, has been replaced with a read-only property, `isInTransaction`.

+ - Several functions have been converted to properties, namely, `databasePath`, `maxBusyRetryTimeInterval`, `shouldCacheStatements`, `sqliteHandle`, `hasOpenResultSets`, `lastInsertRowId`, `changes`, `goodConnection`, `columnCount`, `resultDictionary`, `applicationID`, `applicationIDString`, `userVersion`, `countOfCheckedInDatabases`, `countOfCheckedOutDatabases`, and `countOfOpenDatabases`.
+For Objective-C users, this has little material impact, but for Swift users, it results in a slightly more natural interface.
+Note: For Objective-C developers, previously versions of FMDB exposed many ivars (but we hope you weren't using them directly, anyway!), but the implmentation details for these are no longer exposed.

 ### URL Methods

-Added `NSURL` renditions of the various `init` methods, previously only accepting paths.
+In keeping with Apple's shift from paths to URLs, there are now `NSURL` renditions of the various `init` methods, previously only accepting paths.

 ## Usage
 There are three main classes in FMDB: